armory/minnaker/readme.md

     ./scripts/install.sh
     ```

-    optionally - to use the Spinnaker Operator (note: the other instructions listed hereafter do not apply to the operator)

-    ```bash
-    ./scripts/operator_install.sh
-    ```

     If you would like to install Open Source Spinnaker, use the `-o` flag.

     For example, the following command installs OSS Spinnaker on a VM with the IP address of `192.168.10.1`: